Access to education

 Dutch Council for Refugees Visit Website

-According to the Compulsory Education Act,[1] all children in the Netherlands from the age of 5 to 16 should have access to school and education is compulsory.
+According to the Compulsory Education Act,[1] all children in the Netherlands from the age of 5 to 16 should have access to school, education is compulsory for them.
 The abovementioned right to education is applicable to Dutch children as well as to children with refugee status or with subsidiary protection under similar conditions.[2]

 The municipality where a child is housed is responsible for its access to education.
 In most cases, all children who are newcomers go to a regular school.[4]
 Schools receive a compensation for their costs to provide this specialised education.
 Furthermore, they can request for an additional financial compensation.